 MVPxiMFCxi ----------- (xi)

-MVP/MFC=1, implies that resources are used efficiently by rice farmers in the study area.
+MVP/MFC=1, implies that resources are used efficiently in the study area.

 MVP/MFC>1, implies resources are underutilised and increasing the rate of use of that resource will help increase productivity.

 MVP/MFC<1, implies resources are over utilised and reducing the rate of use of that resource will help improve productivity.